28439 Miguelreyes: Orbit and classification

 Miguelreyes is a non-family from the main belt's background population.
 It orbits the Sun in the central asteroid belt at a distance of 2.5–3.0 AU once every 4 years and 7 months (1,679 days).
 Its orbit has an eccentricity of 0.09 and an inclination of 4° with respect to the ecliptic.

 The asteroid's observation arc begins almost 4 years prior to its official discovery observation, with a precovery taken by the Steward Observatory's Spacewatch survey at Kitt Peakt in April 1996.

 Physical characteristics

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Miguelreyes measures 3.851 kilometers in diameter and its surface has an albedo of 0.249.

 Lightcurves

-As of 2018, Miguelreyess spectral type, as well as its rotation period and shape remain unknown.
+As of 2018, Miguelreyes's spectral type, as well as its rotation period and shape remain unknown.

 Naming

 This minor planet was named in honor of Miguel Arnold Silverio Reyes, a Philippine high-school student from Manila, who was awarded second place in the 2011 Intel International Science and Engineering Fair for his materials and bioengineering project entitled "Synthesis and Characterization of Composite Plastics from Thermoplastic Starch and Nano-sized Calcium Phosphate for Film Packaging".
 His project sought alternatives, such as cornstarch, in making biodegradable plastic for film packaging.
 He attended the Philippine Science High School in Quezon City, Philippines.